ayoisio/1health-slims-connector/README.md

 # 1health-SLIMS-connector
-Class and supporting functions for (a) creating, linking samples, and updating order in SLIMS using 1health order requisition data and (b) pushing results from SLIMS to 1health.
+Package and supporting functions for:
+* Creating, linking samples, and updating orders in SLIMS using requisition data from 1health
+* Pushing results from SLIMS to 1health

 ## Installation